 What is Greek Salad?

 Greek salad, also known as horiatiki, is a traditional Mediterranean dish that brings together a medley of vibrant ingredients—no lettuce required.
 It’s all about juicy tomatoes, crunchy cucumbers, briny olives, and super creamy feta, all tossed in a simple yet flavor-packed dressing made with olive oil, vinegar, oregano, and a pinch of salt and pepper.
-The result?
-A fresh, balanced salad that’s savory, tangy, and incredibly satisfying.
+For this version, we also pour in crispy, seasoned pasta chips for maximum crunchiness and even more Mediterranean flavor.

 What makes Greek salad so iconic is how each ingredient plays its part without overpowering the others.
 The combo of crunchy textures, rich and salty cheese, and bright acidity creates a salad that feels anything but basic.
 It’s a go-to for hot days, backyard spreads, and easy lunches because it checks every box—fresh, filling, and ridiculously flavorful!